uclaopt/AsyncQVI/readme.md

     make

-To execute, insert the command
+To execute with certain input parameters (see makefile, Line 38), insert the command

     make run

+In the current makefile example, we test with parameters

+    -algo 0 -nthreads 4 -check_step 100000 -style 1 -len_state 20000 -len_action 8 -max_outer_iter 10000000 -max_inner_iter 5

+which represents solving a sailing problem (our test example) with 20000 states and 8 actions using AsyncQVI (-algo 0) with 4 threads ( -nthreads 4), globally cyclic sampling (-style 1), and 5 samples per approximation (-max_inner_iter 5) for at most 1000000 global iterations (-max_outer_iter 1000000).
+Read below for more details about parameter settings.

 ## Parameter Settings
-Users can set parameter abc with value xyz either in util.h -> struct Params (recompile after modification) or in makefile (Line 38) with
+There are 15 parameters that can be tuned.
+Users can set values either in util.h -> struct Params (recompile after modification) or in makefile (Line 38) with

     -abc xyz
+In the example makefile, we did not list all parameters.
+Feel free to add by your needs.

 The parameter dictionary for three algorithms are listed below:

-### General ###
+### Common for all three algorithms ###
 Name | Meaning
 -----|--------
 params.len_state| dimension of state space